- DGK Viper 8.125 Deck Review: An Overall Good Board - April 20, 2022

 This is a trick that is very similar to a 3-shuv.
 However, instead of scooping the board.
 The skater will hook their back foot to the tail and turn the board in a shuv-it rotation on the vertical axis.
 This is, as the name suggests, one hell of a hard trick to master.

-A plasma spin is a combination of two tricks already listed.
-This is when the skater performs a frontside big spin.
+A plasma spin is a combination of two tricks already listed (a more advanced trick).
+This is when the skater performs a frontside big spin (frontside pop shove it).
 However, they rotate the board along the vertical axis instead of doing a 3-shuv, this means doing a body varial and an impossible at the same time.

 Mike V 3 Shuv